Atmospheric entry and fragmentation of small asteroid 2024 BX1: Bolide trajectory, orbit, dynamics, light curve, and spectrum: Light curve and fragmentation

 The modeled light curve is presented in Fig.~\ref{LC_model}.
-To fit all produced radiation, the initial meteoroid mass was set to 140 kg.
+To fit the entire produced radiation, the initial meteoroid mass was set to 140 kg.
 The beginning of the bolide, when the meteoroid was heating up and the ablation was not yet in its full stage, cannot be described by the model.
-It seems that some fragmentation, more precisely gradual dust loss, started already during this phase, at a height of 66 km.
-It is evidenced by a change in slope of the light curve but also a long wake of the bolide seen in the videos at heights 64 -- 57.5 km.
+It seems that some fragmentation, more precisely, gradual dust loss, started already during this phase, at a height of 66 km.
+This is evidenced by a change in the slope of the light curve, but also by the long wake of the bolide that is visible in the videos at heights of 64 -- 57.5 km.
 The first major, and in fact catastrophic, fragmentation started at a height of 55 km and was demonstrated by the first flare.
-In addition, significant deceleration of the bolide started after the time of this fragmentation as shown in Fig.~\ref{deceleration}.
-The deceleration corresponds to the mass of largest fragments of about 5 kg.
-At the times 4 -- 4.5~s, the measured lag behind the constant velocity course was even larger than modeled on most videos (Fig.~\ref{deceleration}).
-It suggests that the majority of fragments were even smaller (1--2 kg) and the photocenter was shifted behind the leading fragments.
+In addition, a significant deceleration of the bolide started after this fragmentation, as shown in Fig.~\ref{deceleration}.
+The deceleration corresponds to a mass of largest fragments of about 5 kg.
+At the times 4 -- 4.5~s, the measured lag behind the constant velocity course was even longer than modeled on most videos (Fig.~\ref{deceleration}).
+This suggests that the majority of fragments were even smaller (1--2 kg) and that the photocenter was shifted behind the leading fragments.

 The fragments produced at 55 km fragmented further at lower heights.
-As evidenced by the flares, some minor fragmentations occurred at heights 51--40 km and major fragmentation ocurred at heights 39--29 km.
-Dust was released either immediately or quickly because the flares have high amplitude and short duration.
-To estimate the masses and heights of origin of the surviving fragmentation products, the dynamics of the fragments seen at the Ketz\"{u}r video was measured and fitted.
-We have also measured the fragments on the video taken by Michael Aye (@allplanets) in Berlin using a handheld mobile phone and published on the Internet\footnote{https://mastodon.online/@michaelaye/111791284304249289}.
-An attempt to reconstruct the individual fragment trajectories in space was not successful since the measured trajectories are short and data precision is not high enough for such a task.
-All fragments were therefore supposed to follow the same trajectory.
+As evidenced by the flares, some minor fragmentations occurred at heights of 51--40 km, and the major fragmentation occurred at heights of 39--29 km.
+Dust was released either immediately or quickly because the flares have a high amplitude and short duration.
+To estimate the masses and heights at which the surviving fragmentation products originated, the dynamics of the fragments seen in the Ketz\"{u}r video was measured and fit.
+We also measured the fragments in the video taken by Michael Aye (at allplanets) in Berlin using a handheld mobile phone and published on the Internet\footnote{https://mastodon.online/@michaelaye/111791284304249289}.
+An attempt to reconstruct the individual fragment trajectories in space failed because the measured trajectories are short and the data precision is not high enough for this task.
+All fragments were therefore assumed to follow the same trajectory.